Disrespectful Nature of Text Breakups

 Lack of Chivalry

 Breaking up over text shows a lack of chivalry and respect for the other person.
-By choosing the convenient and impersonal method of texting, you are communicating a clear message that you don’t care about the other person’s worth, your actions speaks volumes about how you see the credibility of the past dating life that you shared.
+By choosing the convenient and impersonal method of texting, you are communicating a clear message that you don’t care about the other person’s worth, your actions speak volumes about how you see the credibility of the past dating life that you shared.

-This lack of personal touch shows that you are more concerned with your comfort than the other person’s emotional well-being
+This lack of personal touch shows that you are more concerned with your comfort than the other person’s emotional well-being.

 Responsibility for Relationship Issues